 The steering wheel is removable in NASCAR cars because it makes it much easier for the driver to get out of the car.
 Before removable steering wheels, a driver had to maneuver their body in many different ways to slide their legs past the steering wheel to get into and out of the car.
 This is because the doors to NASCAR cars do not open and the inside is very compact.
 The removable steering wheel also is used because it makes it easier to remove the driver from the car in case of an emergency.
 Removable steering wheels are also commonly known as quick-release steering wheels.

 Safety is the most important reason for having removable steering wheels.
-Whenever a crash occurs during a race and the driver is unconscious or needs help being removed from the vehicle, the removable steering wheel is extremely valuable and helpful for getting the driver out of the car.
+Whenever a crash occurs during a race and the driver is unconscious or needs help being removed from the vehicle, the removable steering wheel is helpful for getting the driver out of the car.

 Before the removable steering wheel, it was difficult to remove drivers that could not get out of the car themselves.
-This made it dangerous and difficult to try and pull them out without causing more injury.
-The non-removable steering wheel also made it difficult to remove the seat belt because of its location and cutting the seat belt without causing injury to the driver was extremely difficult.
-The use of the removable steering wheel in NASCAR cars has helped with the survival of many drivers in extreme crashes.
+This made it dangerous and difficult to try and pull them out without causing injury.
+The early fixed steering wheels also made it difficult to remove the seat belt because of their location, and it was hard to cut the seat belt without causing injury to the driver.
+The use of the removable steering wheel in NASCAR cars has aided in the survival of many drivers in extreme crashes.

 Even if the driver is able to avoid crashing, the removal of the steering wheel during a race will cause the driver to lose laps and their position in the race because they must stop racing and reconnect the steering wheel before they can continue.
 Either situation is not ideal for the drivers.
 Although these are problems that come with removable steering wheels, they are easily avoidable as long as everyone does their job.
 Therefore, it is accepted throughout the NASCAR community that removable steering wheels are very important to have in all NASCAR racing cars.